History of women in Germany: 1970s-present

 Until 1977, married women in West Germany could not work without permission from their husbands.

 From 1919 through the 1980s, women comprised about 10 percent of the Bundestag.
 The Green Party had a 50 percent quota, so that increased the numbers.
 Since the late 1990s, women have reached a critical mass in German politics.

 Women's increased presence in government since 2000 is due to generational change.
 They have completed a long march from the basic to more advanced institutions.
 While the left took the lead, the conservative CDU/CSU worked hard to catch up in the representation of women.
 By winning more than 30% of the Bundestag seats in 1998, women reached a critical mass in leadership roles in the coalition of the Social Democratic and Green parties.
 At the state level, the proportion of women ranged from 20 to 40 percent.
 Women in high office have pushed through important reforms in areas of gender and justice; research and technology; family and career; health, welfare, and consumer protection; sustainable development; foreign aid; migration; and human rights.

-Chancellor Angela Merkel, who was Germany's chancellor from 2005 to 2021, is widely popular among the public and admired as well by commentators who note her success in building coalitions, in focusing on the issues of the day, and changing her position as needed.
+Angela Merkel, Germany's chancellor from 2005 to 2021, is a notable example of this.
+She has been praised by commentators for her success in building coalitions and focusing on relevant issues.